Sherwin B. Nuland Summer Institute in Bioethics

 Our summer program is attended by U.S. and international professionals and graduate students (along with a select number of undergraduates).
 Participants from recent years are from China, Japan, Australia, Spain, France, Mexico, Brazil, South Africa, the U.S., Canada, and many other countries.
 Participants hail from many different institutions, including Yale, Columbia, William and Mary, MIT, Johns Hopkins, Harvard, UCLA, Williams College, The University of Virginia, Rutgers, University of Texas at Austin, Tufts, Case Western, Mount Sinai School of Medicine/Clarkson, Universidad Europea de Madrid, state schools, and many more.

-Recent professionals who have attended the program include a biology professor from James Madison, mid-career physicians from Turkey, Japan, France, and the Czech Republic, attorneys and professors from Brazil, and so on.
+Recent professionals who have attended the program include a biology professor from James Madison, attending physicians from Turkey, Japan, France, and the Czech Republic, attorneys and professors from Brazil, and so on.
 Recent students study philosophy, divinity, law, medicine, clinical social work, and public health (both graduate and undergraduate) from the US, France, Singapore, and more.

 Would you like to learn more about the program, or speak to a recent alum to learn more about the program and how it may benefit you?
 Contact Lori Bruce, Program Director, at bioethics@Yale.edu and we would be delighted to connect with you.